DeimosLabs/NeuralBlender/README.md

 ```
 See CMakeLists.txt for more details.

-To build and install, grab the code and compile it, by running something like:
+To grab the code, build and install, run something like:
 ```
 git clone https://github.com/DeimosLabs/NeuralBlender
 cd NeuralBlender